CSSLabNKU/Random-Forest-Password-Guessing/README.md

 # Random-Forest-Password-Guessing
 Code for our 2023 USENIX Security Paper "Password Guessing Using Random Forest".

-<b>If you decide to use our code, please cite our paper 🤝.</b>

 ### Research Paper

 The paper is available at the [USENIX Association](https://www.usenix.org/conference/usenixsecurity23/presentation/wang-ding-password-guessing).

-You can cite our work with the following BibTeX entry:
+<b>If you use any part of our codes, you are committed to cite the following paper:</b>

 ```latex
 @inproceedings{wang2023rfguess,